aldoanizio/carteiro/readme.md

 composer require aldoanizio/carteiro:*
 ```

-So now you can update your project and install package with a single command.
+So now you can update your project with a single command.

 ```php
 composer update